 - Weight Management

 - Pre and Post Pump Education (To be Announced)

 Medicare and private insurance companies frequently cover all or part of the cost of classes.

 Diabetes Support Group

-Meets the 3rd Tuesday of every month at 6 pm in the 1st floor classrooms of the F.M.
-Gloria Young Tower.
+Meets the third Tuesday of every month at 6 pm in the 1st floor classrooms of the F.M.
+Gloria Young Tower (classroom 6).
 Issues related to the diagnosis and management of diabetes are discussed in a supportive environment.
 Sessions are free.

 For more information please call the Providence Diabetes Management Center at 254-751-4257.